-If a provider you choose is no longer in our Plan network, you must choose another Plan network provider.
-You may be able to continue to use services from a provider who is no longer a part of our Plan network for up to 120 days for the following reasons:
+If a provider you choose is no longer in our plan network, you must choose another plan network provider.
+You may be able to continue to use services from a provider who is no longer a part of our plan network for up to 120 days for the following reasons:

-- An acute condition - A life-threatening mental or physical illness - A pregnancy that is beyond the first three months (first trimester) - A physical or mental disability defined as an inability to engage in one or more major life activities.
-This applies to a disability that has lasted or is expected to last at least one year, or is likely to result in death.
+• An acute condition

-• A disabling or chronic condition that is in an acute phase
+- A life-threatening mental or physical illness - A physical or mental disability defined as an inability to engage in one or more major life activities.
+This applies to a disability that has lasted or is expected to last at least one year, or is likely to result in death. - A disabling or chronic condition that is in an acute phase